CONFERENCE THEME: Contemporary Approaches in Counselling

 A professional learning and sharing platform for educators and parents that focuses on children's transitions from home to preschool and preschool to primary school - for infants and toddlers, pre-primary children, and children with special needs.

-Please click here for registration.
+Please click here for registration details.

 The International Science Education Conference 2014 (ISEC 2014) brings together academics, researchers, teachers, school leaders, policy makers and industry partners from around the globe to share the latest innovative research and practices in science education.